swedenconnect/signservice/docs/configuration.md

 object.
 This setting is used when the application code creates the credential object outside of the SignService configuration.

 `props.*` - Configuration of the `PkiCredential` object using property values.
-See [3.3.2](https://docs.swedenconnect.se/credentials-support/old-readme.html#generic-pkicredentialfactorybean-for-springboot-users) for the [credentials-support](https://github.com/swedenconnect/credentials-support) repository.
+See [Section 5](https://docs.swedenconnect.se/credentials-support/#credential-bundles-and-configuration-support) for the [credentials-support](https://github.com/swedenconnect/credentials-support) repository.

 `cred` - Assignment of an already instantiated `PkiCredential`.
 This setting is not possible to use when configuring the application using properties files, only when a programmatic setup is made.